+Specifying the semantic relationship between codes and source terms on the Means axis proved difficult because most of the source terms did not articulate a ‘means’ (e.g., the source term ‘Oral hygiene care’ does not indicate how the care is provided).
+For the 80 source terms coded, 8 had a Means category indicating a specific approach (‘Per Orifice/Transorifice’ (3 source terms), ‘Percutaneous transluminal/Transparietal intraluminal access’ (1), ‘External’ (3), ‘Combined approach, percutaneous and endoscopic per orifice’ (1)) and the remaining 72 had a very broad or residual Means category (‘Facilitator – human’ (29), ‘Unspecified approach’ (7), or ‘Intervention using other method, without approach or not otherwise specified’ (36)).

 Fifty-seven different ICHI codes were assigned to the 80 coded source terms.
 Of these, 47 were matched to a single source term, and seven were matched to either two or three source terms.
 There were three ICHI codes that were each matched to six different source terms (Table 3).

 Table 3: Examples of a single ICHI code matched to multiple source terms